As a guitarist and songwriter, I had performed solo, and as a member

 I am usually available to play in Montreal (given reasonable

-My current go-to guitar is a Bourgeois DBJ-C. I also have a pair of
+an interesting collection of guitars.
+My current go-to guitar is a Bourgeois DBJ-C. I also use a pair of

 Taylor guitars (a 355 12-string, and a 710 dreadnaught).
-I usually
+My usual setup has

-play through a Boss AD-8 DI box connected directly to a PA system.
+me playing through a Boss AD-8 DI box connected directly to a PA system.

 My current favorite practice guitar is a Simon & Patrick